wuliwei9278/ml-1m/README.md

 # Large-scale Collaborative Ranking in Near-Linear Time
-## Announcement
+## Announcement:
-The paper has been accepted by KDD’17, Halifax, Nova Scotia, Canada.
+- The paper has been accepted for oral presentation (8.5% acceptance rate) by KDD’17, Halifax, Nova Scotia, Canada (http://www.kdd.org/kdd2017/accepted-papers).
-I will give oral presentation on this work at Halifax sometime between August 13 - 17, 2017.
+- I will give an oral presentation about this work at Halifax sometime between August 13 - 17, 2017 (exact date and time to be announced later).

-You can cite the work as
+- You can cite the work as
 ```
 Large-scale Collaborative Ranking in Near-Linear Time , Liwei Wu, Cho-Jui Hsieh, James Sharpnack.
 To appear in ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD), 2017.
 ```